Looking for a delicious cherry hand pies recipe? This one uses refrigerated pie dough and a homemade cherry filling for a sweet and easy treat!

 Place a bottom heart on a parchment-lined baking sheet, and top it with a couple of room temperature spoonfuls of the cherry pie filling, making sure to leave room around the edges for sealing.
 Lay another heart on top, and use a fork to crimp the pies shut on all sides.
 After all of the hand pies are sealed, place them in the refrigerator to chill for about 30 minutes.

 After 30 minutes have passed, pull the hand pies out and cut an X-shaped slit in the top of each one.
 Brush with the egg wash mixture and sprinkle with coarse sugar.
 Bake at 400-degrees for about 18 minutes or until golden brown and bubbling.

 These are such a cute little treat for Valentine’s Day and beyond!

-We still managed to squeeze in a batch of the stained glass sugar cookies using the Great Value refrigerated sugar cookie dough as well.
-I found that the Great Value dough has a tendency to spread a lot more than my recipe for sugar cookies, but it it still worked reasonably well.
-And of course the kids will eat them either way!
+We also managed to squeeze in a batch of stained glass sugar cookies using the Great Value refrigerated sugar cookie dough.
+I found that the Great Value dough has a tendency to spread a little more than my favorite recipe for sugar cookies, but it it still worked well enough.
+And of course my kids will eat them either way!

 If you like this saltine cracker toffee recipe, you might also enjoy these other fun Valentine’s Day ideas: